dy/sprae/r&d.md

     ~ it's sifting anyways
   ~+ we can split up state into something separate

-## [ ] ? is there a way to use it without preact/signals dependency?
+## [x] ? is there a way to use it without preact/signals dependency? -> seems too complicated and implicit
   + would be nice, since sube doesn't require disposal, unlike preact/signals
     - not really: signal.subscribe needs subsequent unsubscribe
     * so there's really little chance to avoid disposals